fabriziopaolopetrelli/dotfiles/README.md

 # dotfiles

+# The repository works better with hyper terminal installed

 Dotfiles for customizing ZShell and Gnome

 I've included also a poor script for symlinking and setting up the repo <br>(Some command such as the update of the packages will only work on debian like distros)